 Need-based Financial Aid

 Rocky Ridge offers need-based financial aid in the form of student employment (counselors and work-study) to students accepted into the Young Artist Seminar.
-To apply for need-based financial aid, complete the Financial Aid form on page 5 of the Young Artist Seminar application, upload an audition recording, and submit the appropriate tax documentation.
+To apply for need-based financial aid, complete the Financial Aid form on Young Artist Seminar application, upload an audition recording, and submit the appropriate tax documentation.

 Counselors are Young Artist Seminar (YAS) students who supervise, reside with, and mentor up to eight students under age 18 during the programs preceding or following the Young Artist Seminar.
-Counselors are not on duty during the four weeks of the Young Artist Seminar, June 20 to July 16.
-Students may be eligible for both a counselor position and a work-study position in 2017.
+Counselors are not on duty during the four weeks of the Young Artist Seminar, June 16 to July 12.
+Students may be eligible for both a counselor position and a work-study position in 2020.
+You may also apply for more than one counselor position.
 Applicants must be age 20 or older on the first day of their counselor duty.

 Work-study recipients are Young Artist students who are given additional job responsibilities that may include janitorial, kitchen crew, stage set-up, or grounds upkeep.
-Work-study positions are paid hourly; students can expect to work approximately 2 hours per day during the Young Artist Seminar.
+Work-study positions are paid hourly; students can expect to work approximately 2 hours per day during the Young Artist Seminar and more during the other programs.
+You can apply for one or more positions.
 Applicants must be age 18 or older on the first day of their work-study duty.

 Shortly after notification of financial aid award, counselors and work-study students will receive a detailed agreement specifying arrival and departure times for their choice of work schedule.
-We highly recommend you do not make travel arrangements without consulting the financial aid award agreement.
+We highly recommend you do not make travel arrangements without consulting the financial aid award agreement and/or consulting with our office at 303-449-1106.
 All amounts listed represent total gross income before any applicable taxes.